freefeynman123/adthena_task/README.md

+# How to train

+install poetry:

+`pip install poetry`

+run following commands:

 # adthena_task

 1. Description of the model and justification of its usage:

-I chose a model from BERT () family, which is considered as a state-of-the-art model in many natural language processing tasks.
+I chose a model from BERT (Biderectional Encoder Representations) family, which is considered as a state-of-the-art model in many natural language processing tasks.
 In order to compare the model with some baseline, we chose to perform the comparison in following manner:

 * Try some simple, well-established solution (Doc2Vec embeddings + Logistic Regression)
 * Compare it with BERT.